prajakta250421/ScribeChain/README.md

 # ScribeChain 🌐

 > **Decentralized Real-Time Collaboration** — Own your work.
 Collaborate globally.
 Trust the blockchain.
 ScribeChain is a decentralized platform for real-time document and whiteboard collaboration.
 Your work is secured on the blockchain, accessible from anywhere, and owned by you.
 No central servers, no limits—just pure, peer-powered creation.
+[Demo Link](https://scribechain1.onrender.com/)

 ## 🌟 Features